Home

 Low-Fidelity Wireframes

-They are just rough, simple outlines that concentrate on layout and function, paying no attention to design.
+These are rough, simple outlines that focus on layout and functionality, paying no attention to design.
 They regularly use simple boxes and labels to stand in for content.

 Mid-Fidelity Wireframes

-Wireframes of this type are more defined, with detailed labels, set arrangements and better images of each interface element, but still keep out color and images from the final design.
+Mid-fidelity wireframes are more detailed, with detailed labels, set arrangements and better images of each interface element, but still keep out color and images from the final design.

 High-Fidelity Wireframes

-Such artifacts very closely match the final output, usually featuring genuine content, proper layouts, clear interactions and at times grayscale design.
+These wireframes closely resemble the final product, usually featuring genuine content, proper layouts, clear interactions and at times grayscale design.
 They make the change from wireframing to prototyping easier.

 When to skip wireframe stages